 We recommend that sales and marketing managers regularly review both their sales funnel and sales pipeline.
 If you hone your pipeline and funnel engagement processes, you'll put your sales team in a strong position to achieve their goals and sales targets.

 We’ve looked at the differences between your sales pipeline and sales funnel, and how they work together.
 Now let’s explore the tools and techniques that can help you optimize your sales pipeline and your sales funnel.

 Of course, there are hundreds of books that expound various theories on navigating funnels and pipelines and plenty of sales gurus that preach their brand of motivational good practice, but aside from all that received wisdom, we recommend partnering up with some great sales software before creating some sales magic of your own.

 The right sales performance management platform can produce value-rich reports and relevant metrics, which in turn will help your sales teams conquer both funnels and pipelines in style and on target.

 Some may argue otherwise, but there's no exact science to selling.
-Sudden economic downturns, breaks in the supply chain, and global pandemics; these situations all carry the weight of the unexpected and the ability to ruin a perfectly good sales strategy.
-But with the tools to analyze market conditions, you and your sales force can successfully sail through the choppiest waters.
+Sudden economic downturns, breaks in the supply chain, and global pandemics; these situations all carry the weight of the unexpected and the ability to ruin an excellent sales strategy.
+But with the right tools to analyze market conditions, you and your salesforce can successfully sail through the choppiest waters.